tarampampam/tarampampam/cv/content/experience/spectrumdata.md

 weight: 30
 ---

-- Developed a pipeline for generating vehicle history reports (it extracts information from various sources with different priorities, data validity, and so on)
+- Developed a pipeline for generating vehicle history reports (it extracted information from various sources with different priorities, validated data, etc)
 - Developed a language-agnostic botnet for Google reCaptcha bypassing (analog of `anti-captcha.com`), which reduced data mining costs by 60% and improved stability
 - Developed the architecture of future services (infrastructure requirements, communication protocols, fault tolerance, etc.)
-- Moved all development from the local environment to Docker, making it much easier to run and operate applications
+- Moved all development from the local environment to Docker, making  application running and operation much easier
 - Built CI/CD processes in the company (testing, building, and delivery) for Python, Go, NodeJS, and PHP applications
 - Maintained services in production, constantly improving their observability and fault tolerance